makoru-hikage/api-org-app/yoyotest/INSTALL.md

 3. ...
 AHHHHHHHHH to continue this list, see items 4-7 in Windows section.

 ASSURE THAT YOU HAVE MYSQL AND IMPORT THE `Yoyotest.sql` INTO IT, THEN KEEP IT RUNNING.

+Pssssssssst, the sample user is "cmoran" and her password is "eisley"